iarna/iarna-toml/README.md

 Tests for the async and streaming interfaces are in [test/async.js](https://github.com/iarna/iarna-toml/blob/latest/test/async.js) and [test/stream.js](https://github.com/iarna/iarna-toml/blob/latest/test/stream.js) respectively.

-Tests for the parsers debugging mode live in [test/devel.js](https://github.com/iarna/iarna-toml/blob/latest/test/devel.js).
+Tests for the parser's debugging mode live in [test/devel.js](https://github.com/iarna/iarna-toml/blob/latest/test/devel.js).

 And finally, many more stringification tests were borrowed from [@othiym23](https://github.com/othiym23)'s [toml-stream](https://npmjs.com/package/toml-stream) module.
 They were fetched as of